COVID-19 - Birth

 If you are advised to go to the maternity unit or hospital, pregnant women are asked to travel by private transport, or arrange hospital transport.
 If you have Coronavirus symptoms, please alert the maternity unit reception once on the premises, before going into the hospital so that they can prepare the right support for you and the team looking after you.

-If your chosen birth partner has had symptoms of Coronavirus in the past 7 days, they will not be allowed to go into the maternity suite, in order to protect other women and babies as well as NHS staff.
+If your chosen birth partner has had symptoms of coronavirus or has tested positive for coronavirus, they will not be allowed to go into the maternity suite, in order to protect other women and babies as well as NHS staff.
 Birth partners will be asked about symptoms when arriving.

 It is recommended that you have a second-choice birth partner in case your partner develops symptoms.